ericmoore123/express/README.md

 - Open Source Project

 ### What is Express?
-- NodeJS package for building web servers
+- NodeJS package for building web servers and routing web applications
 - Relatively minimalist package

 ### What is Stored Within this Reference Project?